 7. Capture their imagination and engage students with pairings.

-“Minds in Bloom” blogger Rachel Lynette believes that fiction-nonfiction pairings are one of the most effective ways to engage her students and help them make those all-important connections between the text and their own lives.
+“Minds in Bloom” blogger Jill Richardson believes that fiction-nonfiction pairings are one of the most effective ways to engage her students and help them make those all-important connections between the text and their own lives.
 She shares some suggestions for book pairings and offers anchor charts, graphic organizers and examples that have worked well in her own classroom.

 8. Keep ’em short!

 Careful reading means reading things more than once.
-In order to have the time to read and discuss pairings of fiction and nonfiction, it is best to start with texts that are short.
+In order to have the time to discuss pairings of fiction and nonfiction, it is best to start with short texts.
 Shorter texts are often more accessible to students.
-When looking for nonfiction pairings, consider short magazine articles and infographics that help illuminate some fact related to the theme of the book.
+When looking for nonfiction pairings, consider magazine articles and infographics tied to the theme of the book.

 10. Cut to the Common Core.